cehrett/social_media_frame_analysis/README.md

     * Frame extraction script: Extracts frames from each social media post in a data set.
     * Frame embedding script: Converts the frames found in the frame extraction step into numerical embeddings.
-    * Frame-clustering script: Clusters frames together, so that close paraphrases are gathered into a single cluster.
+    * Frame clustering script: Clusters frames together, so that close paraphrases are gathered into a single cluster.
 E.g., the LLM might label one post as expressing "Joe Biden is too old to be president" and another as "Biden is too old to run for president"; the clustering step should identify that these two frames are part of a single frame-cluster.
     * Analysis dashboard notebook: A Jupyter notebook that facilitates the analysis of the frame-clusters with respect to other variables of interest in the data.
+    * Bayesian account clustering script: Clusters accounts together, using two sources of information: flags (weak markers of unusual account status, e.g. indications of potential account inauthenticity) and frames (the frame-clusters expressed by each account's posts, as found by the frame-extraction, frame-embedding, and frame-clustering scripts above).

 The rest of this README file will describe each of the above three sets of tools, along with documentation about how to run them.